ff-10/CSS-3D-Cube/readme.md

 # CSS 3D Cube

 ## Features:
-- You can rotate Cube with left,right,top,bottom ok buttons
+- You can rotate Cube with ⇦ ⇨, ⇧ ⇩ Arrows
 - Change backface-visibility